Werion/python-downloader/README.md

 - os
 In "dist" there is a compiled verson of it, but it doesn't work.

 This little project was for testing reasons.
+It was a base of updating mechanic in my other project.